People: PhD Research Scholars

 His main research interests are Multimodal Discourse Analysis from Systemic Functional Perspectives (SF-MDA), multimodality in educational contexts and comparative studies of grammar with a cognitive approach.
 He authored three journal papers on English teaching and learning in China and a paper for the Fourth International Conference on Comparative Studies of Chinese Grammar held in Wuhan, China, Oct.
 2007.

-Liu Yu holds a NUS PhD Research Scholarship.
+Liu Yu holds an NUS PhD Research Scholarship.

 Contact: Liu Yu (liu.yu@nus.edu.sg)